lucasbsegura/donetapi-w-versioning-and-swagger/README.md

-Small example on how to configure a .NET API with Swagger and Verioning
+Small example on how to configure a .NET API with Swagger and Versioning